Here are the steps you need to take to petition to attend a non-partner institution/programme which has not yet been approved by CIPE:

 When researching programmes, take note of eligibility requirements.
 E.g. some U.S.-run programmes may only be open to students enrolled in U.S. institutions.

 You are responsible for MANAGING the application to your chosen programme and submitting all required materials to them by the stipulated deadlines.
 These deadlines may come before Yale-NUS’s internal deadline and timeline (see step 3), i.e. you may need to apply to a programme before knowing if your application/petition to study abroad has been approved.
 This means contacting your professors well in advance for recommendations, requesting for official transcripts from Registry (processing time is about a week), etc.

-CONSULT with your Head of Studies, Major Adviser, or Academic Adviser (if you have yet to choose a major) to determine if and how a programme fits into progression in a potential/declared major.
+CONSULT your Head of Studies, Major Adviser, or Academic Adviser (if you have yet to choose a major) to determine if and how a programme fits into progression in a potential/declared major.
 You should discuss in general terms what you wish to take, based on previous semesters’ offerings.
-As an aid, you could bring to this meeting a tentatively-completed Application to Attend Petition Programme.
+As an aid, you could bring a tentatively-completed Application to Attend Petition Programme to this meeting.

 SUBMIT the completed Application to Attend Petition Programme along with your Study Abroad Application Form by the designated deadline.
 You are required to submit a separate Application to Attend Petition Programme for each programme you are petitioning for (up to maximum of two).
-All petitions will be reviewed by the Study Abroad Petition Committee (composed of senior faculty and CIPE administrators), with whom ultimate discretion lies on whether to approve a student’s petition to attend a specific programme.
+All petitions will be reviewed by the Study Abroad Petition Committee (composed of senior faculty and CIPE administrators), which will make the ultimate decision on whether a petition is approved.

 Students will be NOTIFIED of petition decisions.